victormusembi11/hospital-management-system/README.md

 1. Clone the repository
 2. Install the requirements using `pip install -r requirements.txt`
+3. Run the console application using `python main.py`
-3. Run the application using `python app.py`
+4. Run the GUI application using `python app.py`